mxahan/digital-cv/index.md

 ## Experiences
 ---
 - Lecturer Daffodil University (2015-2016) at Electrical and Electronic Engineering
-Responsibilities: Conducting undergraduate EEE classes, Labs and Evaluation Conducted Courses: Digital Signal Processing (DSP), Communication Theory
+Responsibilities: Conducting undergraduate EEE classes, Labs, and Evaluation Conducted Courses: Digital Signal Processing (DSP), Communication Theory
 - Lecturer UAP (2016-2018) in Electrical and Electronic Engineering
-Responsibilities: Conducting undergraduate EEE classes, Labs and Evaluation Conducted Courses: Random Signal Processing (RSP), Advanced DSP, Communication Theory, and Cellular Communication.
+Responsibilities: Conducting undergraduate EEE classes, Labs, and Evaluation Conducted Courses: Random Signal Processing (RSP), Advanced DSP, Communication Theory, and Cellular Communication.
 - Internship in Philips (May 2019 - December  2019)
 Responsibilities: I conducted research under the supervision of Philips AI scientists to develop a robust clutter removal filter for heart ultrasound for better Doppler-based blood flow estimation.
 We propose a data-driven approach to avoid the computationally heavy SVD method for clutter removal and achieve high performing model to estimate blood flow from noisy heart ultrasound.